 In the shortcut panel after you finish drawing a building

-Techniques for drawing and editing entrances are similar to the techniques for drawing and editing all places on YME.
+Techniques for drawing and editing entrances to buildings are similar to the techniques for drawing and editing all places on the YME.
 See sections:

-Additionally, you can turn snapping mode on or off when drawing entrances.
-If you clicked (Snap to other map items mode), then the entrance placemark will snap to the building polygon, which ensures that you place it directly on the polygon outline:
+Additionally, you can turn snapping mode on or off when drawing building entrances.
+If you clicked the button (Snap to other map items mode), then the entrance placemark will snap to the building polygon, which ensures that you place it directly on the polygon outline:

-Entrance points mark entrances to buildings.
-Do not draw entrances into territories as Entrance-type items.
+- Building entrance points correspond to building entrances.
+Do not draw entrances into territories as items of the Building entrance type.

-Draw the entrance point on a building's polygon (for exceptions, see section 3).
+- Draw the entrance point on the building's polygon (for exceptions, see section 3).

 Inside an arch (located within a building polygon).

 In this case, make sure that the passageway through the arch is drawn on the map.